-7.1 Key legislation and policies in the sector

-• The Constitution of South Africa

-Section 27 (1) (c) of the Constitution provides for the right of access to appropriate social assistance to those unable support themselves and their dependants.
+others), may also have a significant impact on reducing inequality and poverty amongst women.
+Key Legislation and Policy in Impact on women the sector The Constitution of South Africa Section 27 (1) (c) of the Constitution provides for the right of access to appropriate social assistance to those unable support themselves and their dependants.
 In addition, Section 28 (1) of the Constitution sets out the rights of children with regard to appropriate care (basic nutrition, shelter, health care services and social services) and detention.
 Schedule 4 of the Constitution further identifies welfare services, population development and disaster management as functional areas of concurrent national and provincial legislative competence.

-Social Assistance Act, no. 13 of 2004

-This Act regulates the administration and the payment of social grants.
+Social Assistance Act, no. 13 of 2004 This Act regulates the administration and the payment of social grants.
 It says who is eligible for grants and ensures that there are minimum standards for the delivery of social assistance.
-It also provides for the establishment of a body to monitor the quality of delivery:

-&lt;sup>79 Patel, L, 2016, Lessons from South Africa on why gender matters in social welfare policies the Inspectorate for Social Assistance.
-According to the Act, the State must make money available for the following grants:

-- A child support grant

-- A care dependency grant

-- A foster child grant

-- A disability grant

-- An older person's grant

-- A war veteran's grant, and

-- A grant-in-aid.

-Women Empowerment Framework

-The project's goal is to empower and to secure the livelihoods and rights of women living in rural areas in the context of sustainable development goals and the current national discourse on women's rights to equitable access to productive land in South Africa.
+It also provides for the establishment of a body to monitor the quality of delivery: The Inspectorate for Social Assistance.
+According to the Act, the State must make money available for the following grants: A child support grant A care dependency grant A foster child grant A disability grant An older person's grant A war veteran's grant, and A grant-in-aid.
+Key Programmes relating to/ i mpacting on women Women Empowerment Framework The project's goal is to empower and to secure the livelihoods and rights of women living in rural areas in the context of sustainable development goals and the current national discourse on women's rights to equitable access to productive land in South Africa.
 The project, launched in Mawewe, Mpumalanga in August 2018, seeks to synergise the Department's efforts and partnerships with both public and private entities to generate more lasting and wider scale improvements in the livelihoods and rights of women.
 This will include amongst others, training and capacity building, skills development, support to women-led cooperatives to improve their access to funding and market opportunities and ensure linkages for rural women and young girl's access to interventions such as prevention of and response to sexual and gender-based violence, as well as sexual and reproductive health services.

-Victim Empowerment Programme (VEP)

-The Department of Social Development is the lead department in the provision of victim empowerment services.
+Victim Empowerment Programme (VEP) The Department of Social Development is the lead department in the provision of victim empowerment services.
 The Victim Empowerment Programme is based on strong partnerships with Government, civil society organisations, volunteers, business, academics and research institutions.
 It focuses on a victim-centred, restorative justice approach to crime and strives towards developing knowledge of victim issues, strengthening resources, addressing the needs of victims, stimulating volunteer participation and prevention of secondary victimisation.
 It facilitates the establishment and management of safe and secure shelters in South Africa and is also responsible for monitoring and evaluating the impact of services rendered in the Victim Empowerment sector.